Email Campaign

-With an e-mail action, you can automatically send any content to selected recipients.
-Adding recipients is just as dynamic as the design of the mail content, from individual pages in Intrexx applications, to pages generated with Groovy or Velocity, to pure text mails.
+With an email campaign, you can automatically send any content to selected recipients.
+Recipients can be added just as dynamically as you can design the content of the email—from individual pages in Intrexx applications, to pages generated with Groovy or Velocity, all the way to plain-text emails.

-To use this function, the e-mail service must be set up in the "Tools" module.
-To send emails with links to portal pages via processes, the "Base URL" field in the portal properties must contain the base URL of the portal (e.g. https://exampleportal.com/).
+To use this feature, the email service must be set up in the "Tools" module.
+To send emails containing links to portal pages about processes, the "Base URL" field in the portal properties must contain the portal's base URL (e.g., https://exampleportal.com/).

-The e-mail action can be found in processes in the "Elements" area.
-From there, it can be dragged and dropped to the desired position in the process chain and then configured.
+You can find the email campaign in "Processes" under "Elements."
+From there, it can be dragged and dropped into the desired location in the process chain and then configured.
 General information on creating process elements can be found here.

-Once you have created the email action on the workspace, open the Properties dialog by double-clicking on the element.
+Once you have created the email campaign on the workspace, double-click the item to open the Properties dialog box.

 General

-You will also find this dialog for other process elements.
+You'll also find this dialog box for other process elements.

-The title and description can be edited here.
+You can edit the title and description here.

 Multilingualism

-Opens a dialog in which the title can be entered in multiple languages.
-Further information can be found here.
+Opens a dialog box in each case where the title can be entered in multiple languages.
+You can find more information here.

 Subject

-Here, you can specify any static text that will be used in the subject line of every email.
+Here you can specify any static subject line that will be used in every email.

-Here, you can specify a language-dependent static text that will be used in the subject line of every email.
-The language which is used for the subject corresponds to the language used for the email's body.
+Here you can specify a language-specific static subject line that will be included in every email.
+The language used for the subject line is the same as the language used for the body of the email.
 The language is usually determined from the context.

-The language can be overwritten with the "language" expert attribute.
-Either a language code, e.g. ""de"" or ""en"", or a variable from the processing context, which contains a language code, can be used as the value.
+The language can be overridden using the "language" expert attribute.
+The value can be either a language code (de or en) or a variable from the processing context that contains a language code.

 Multilingualism

-Opens a dialog in which a title can be entered in the various portal languages.
+Opens a dialog box where a title can be entered in the various portal languages.

 System value